Donate to Australian Charities - Complete Guide to Charitable Donations

 Key resources include:

-- The charity you wish to donate to (they should provide clear information about their DGR status)
+- The charity you wish to donate to (they should provide clear DGR information)

 If the ATO requests evidence of your donations, provide: